SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

-Language: the language spoken is Greek, although you'll find a basic level of English is spoken in most hotels, restaurants, and other tourist-oriented.
+Language: The language spoken is Greek, although you'll find a basic level of English is spoken in most hotels, restaurants, and other tourist locations.
 Local people always appreciate any attempt to speak their language, even if it is just a few words, so grab a Greek phrase book or download an app.

 Local time: 2 hours ahead of GMT/UK time.

 Fly to: Zante is served by Zakynthos International Airport (ZTH), which is just 3km from Kalamaki.